England and France Tours for Young Adults

 MelissaEngland and France travel expert at TourRadar

-Paris for New Year (4 Days)
+- Amsterdam for New Year

-Charlotte, traveled in December
+Julia, traveled in May

 Young travelers bridge London and Paris on this lively tour.
 The route winds through the Latin Quarter's bustling nightlife, festive boutiques in le Marais, and seasonal celebrations in Montmartre.
 The optional Moulin Rouge show adds extra sparkle for travelers aged 18+.

-Abigail, traveled in December
+Manny, traveled in August

 A dynamic route takes travelers from Dover's dramatic cliffs through Calais to Amsterdam's energetic nightlife.
 The tour includes New Year's Eve club entry, scenic canal cruises, and visits to the STRAAT Museum.
 An ideal match for culture-seeking adventurers aged 18+.